90r1ll4/gotldwizard/README.md

 ```

+To store the output in file use `-o  FILENAME`

-**NOTE:** Nucwrap should be used responsibly and with permission from the target owner.
+**NOTE:** Gotldwizard should be used responsibly and with permission from the target owner.